SteveBarnett/Remixing/_thinking/wider-rain-practice.md

 ## Before the RAIN

 - Notice the early warning signs, the triggers, that something RAIN-worthy is incoming.
-- Think about putting on a RAINcoat or grabbing an umbrella.
-- Or, just know that it's coming and relax into it.
+- Warm up the mindfulness muscles.
+- Plan to do a RAIN after the event.

 ## RAINdrop

 Sometimes something RAIN-worthy comes up while you're in the thick of it.
 There's not enough time or space to RAIN there and then.
 It's usually possible to do just a RAINdrop, though, a tiny RAIN.

-- Recognise.
-Notice what's arising.
-- Allow.
+- **Recognise.**
-	- Accept what's happening, accept what's arising.
+	- Notice what's arising.
+	- Name the emotions and feeling tones.
-	- Open up.
+- **Allow.**
+	- Give everything a warm welcome.
-	- Be patient.
+	- Be patient, wait a little longer.
-- As soon as you can, come back and do a longer RAIN.
+- Plan when to come back and do a longer RAIN.

 ## RAIN

+- **Recognize.**
-- Recognize.
-Notice what's arising.
+	- Notice what's arising.
-- Allow.
-This is just how it is right now.
+	- Name the emotions and feeling tones.
+- **Allow.**
+	- Give everything a warm welcome.
+	- Be patient, wait a little longer.
+- **Investigate.**
-- Investigate.
-The embodied sense of it.
+	- The embodied sense of it.
+	- The story you're adding to the feeling tone and the raw sense data.
+- **Nurture.**
-- Nurture.
-A sense of what would be comforting right now.
+	- Find a sense of what would be comforting right now.

 When you have trouble with the N of RAIN, go back to the I. Look more closely for what and where it's hurting.